CyCoreSystems/dispatchers/README.md

 While this will generally be an invisible change, your RBACs will likely need to be updated from v1.
 In particular, you will need access to the `endpointslices` resource in the `discovery.k8s.io` API Group.

+There is an option to retain the old behaviour:  `-legacy-endpoints`.
+This will allow `dispatchers` to continue to work with older versions of Kuvbernetes.